renttrent/cd4ai_web_app/README.md

 ## Getting Started

-also make sure to contents of .env.example to .env.local as these environment variables are required.
+#### also make sure to move the contents of .env.example to .env.local as these environment variables are required.

 First, run the development server: